 He was hospitalized, and soon other muscles stopped moving normally.
 Carter was diagnosed with AFM and can now only wiggle a toe and move the left side of his face.

-The CDC is following the increasing reports of acute flaccid myelitis, but because this polio-type condition was unknown until two years ago, much remains to be learned about the illness.
+The CDC is following the increasing reports of the disease, but because this polio-type condition was unknown until two years ago, much remains to be learned about the illness.
 So far, the average age of youngsters who develop the condition is seven, although some patients have been older than 21.
 Almost all the affected kids have to be hospitalized and some, like many polio victims of the last century, need ventilators to help them breathe.

 About 85 percent of children with AFM have improved — but only three youngsters have fully recovered.
 And15 percent of children stricken with the illness haven’t gotten better at all.

 Obviously, the big question is what is causing this potentially serious condition?
 AFM symptoms are most similar to illnesses caused by viruses, although one specific virus hasn’t been pinpointed as the culprit.

 Researchers from the University School of Medicine in Salt Lake City studied the cases of children, ages 13 months to 14 years, in the Western U.S. who developed AFM.
 Almost all had some virus-type symptoms before developing the condition.
 Seven had headaches, nausea, vomiting, or cough, and five had low grade fever about one to two days before suffering muscle weakness and paralysis.

 A neuroimaging study by University of Colorado researchers of 11 youngsters with AFM revealed myelitis (inflammation of nerve cells in the spinal cord).
 Enteroviruses, including poliomyelitis (the enterovirus that causes polio), are known to cause similar inflammation.
 Although polio is now rare across the globe, numerous other human enteroviruses are common throughout the world and cause a variety of diseases, including respiratory infections and meningitis.